About

 PROJECTS

-Explore current Trail System Projects like new trail building, Trail Days events, map updates and more on the Project Page (accessible through the orange button on the bottom of mammothtrails.org).These reflect priorities from the Trail System Master Plan set by the Trails Manager, Joel Rathje, and the Mammoth Trails Committee.
+Explore current Trail System Projects like new trail building, Trail Days events, map updates and more on the Project Page (accessible through the orange button on the bottom of mammothtrails.org).These reflect priorities from the Trail System Master Plan set by the Trails Manager, and the Mammoth Trails Committee.
 An additional comprehensive library of documents related to current and future Trail System Projects is hosted on the Mammoth Lakes Trails & Public Access (MLTPA) website.

 TRAIL CREW